pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Describe what is happening in the code above.

 * **Your Answer:**
+Waiting for the page to render then set the profile.user._id from local storage
 ---

 - [ ] Now when you refresh the page, it looks as though you are logged in.
 Next, try clicking the logout button.